Miriam-Zu/Ovarian/README.md

 ## Data Availability

-- The raw data is available on Zenodo.
+- The Rep-Seq data were deposited in the NCBI BioProject database under accession number [PRJNA1152888](https://www.ncbi.nlm.nih.gov/bioproject/PRJNA1152888).
 - Data resulting from the second feature filtering method in `feature_filtering.Rmd` is available in the `data_16_ab.csv` file.
 All analysis on these data can be reproduced with `ML_atom_SFM_16f.ipynb`.